Tearful Malala makes first trip to Pakistan since Taliban attack

 Residents of Swat said they were happy to see her return.

-"(She) defeated the dark force of fear.
-We are delighted to see her back," she said.
+"Parents who were scared in 2012 are not scared in 2018, and Malala has played a great role in this," said Shaista Hakeem, a student at Swat University, who credited her academic career to Malala's influence over families in the region.

-Ahmad Shah, who said he was a friend of Malala's father, called her a "symbol of courage", adding: "She should have returned home much earlier".
+Malala became a global symbol for human rights after a gunman boarded her school van in Swat on Oct 9, 2012, asked "Who is Malala?" and shot her.

-Malala became a global symbol for human rights after a gunman boarded her school bus in Swat on Oct 9, 2012, asked "Who is Malala?" and shot her.
+The Pakistani Taliban accused her of "anti-Islamic" activities and of "smearing" the militant group in statements released after the attack.

 She was treated for her injuries in the British city of Birmingham, where she also completed her schooling.